 - All time paid is for actual time worked only. - All employees will swipe in a WFM/Lawson or KRONOS system (see our website for details). - Each job description varies in shift differentials and weekend rates.
-Please reach out to your Account Manager for your correct pay rate. - If an error has been made in an employee's pay, Intrastaff will make the appropriate corrections; it is the employee's responsibility to check for any payment errors and immediately report it to Intrastaff Payroll and Benefits Coordinator, all adjustments will be added to your next paycheck. - Paychecks are issued on a weekly basis on Fridays.
-(Pay cycle is Sunday to Saturday) - ADP ESS Service is available at no cost.
+Please reach out to your Account Manager for your correct pay rate. - If an error has been made in an employee's pay, Intrastaff will make the appropriate corrections; it is the employee's responsibility to check for any pay errors and immediately report it to Intrastaff Payroll and Benefits Coordinator, all adjustments will be added to your next paycheck. - Paychecks are issued on a weekly basis on Friday. - ADP iPay Service is available at no cost.
 Paperless pay vouchers are available through this service whereas you receive your pay vouchers by secured email on a weekly basis. - Paychecks are directly deposited to your account (direct deposit form needs to be completed, provide a voided check and allow 2-3 weeks for the process to begin). - If direct deposit is not elected, paychecks will be mailed directly to the address on file.